NaN-NaN-sempai/Windows-App-Folder/README.md

    npm i
    ```

-3. Run the pack command, it will automatically compile the project:
+3. Run the pack command to compile the project:
    ```bash
    npm run pack
    ```